 BRCA Germline test detects gene mutations that are passed down from generation to generation (genetic variants) and involved in the inherited cancer susceptibility.
 A simple blood or saliva sample is required and it is performed once in a person's lifetimeBRCA Germline test provides important information that can:

-This test covers mainly breast (male and female) and ovarian cancer.
-In addition, some mutations may increase the risk of pancreatic and prostate cancer, as well as melanoma.
+The test covers mainly breast and ovarian cancer, as it may also increase the risk of pancreatic and prostate cancer, as well as melanoma.

-The results will be available in 15 working days.
+Results will be available in 15 business days.

-The payment can be made by bank transfer or credit/debit card.
+Payment can be made by bank transfer or debit/credit card.

 No, Genekor DOES NOT perform blood sample collections so you need to contact your doctor or any other laboratory which performs this kind of collections so you can get the sample.

 For the use of the patient’s genetic material for testing, ELOT EN ISO9001:2008 and ELOT EN ISO15189:2012 require the written consent of each patient.

 Your results are shared with your GP via email.

 Our Customer Service Team is committed to answer your questions with regards to the services offered by Genekor.
 If you would like to order any of the tests that Genekor performs please contact us directly.